KDE/digikam-doc/post_processing/video_slideshow.rst

 Pressing on the **Next** button will display all the media container settings to host the encoded contents.
 The parameters are:

     - **Media Container Format**: The file format container to host video media.
+Entries grayed-out in this list are not supported by the version of FFmpeg installed on your computer.

     - **Destination folder**: The directory on disk to store the video file.